Updated August 2022

 Don't choose public access unless you need to share files with many clients or partners.
 You can always make particular files publicly accessible to others.

 Enable versioning if you’re planning to store different revisions of the same object.
 Let’s say you’re designing a new logo for your marketing campaign.
 There will be many updates to your file when you experiment with the color palette or elaborate on the font.

 4) Server vs. object access logging

 Check server access logging if you want to track requests made in a bucket.
 Access log reports come in handy to you in times of audits and as a safety precaution.

 You can also try more advanced object-level logging.
 On this occasion, you’re free to filter events to be logged, and you track them in CloudTrail - a separate AWS auditing service.

 Encrypt your files if you want to additionally secure your data.
 When you encrypt data, users can only access it with a password and decryption key.
 It's a good measure for those that security concerns or requirements.
 S3 lets you choose the default encryption when you create a new bucket.

 Getting inside the bucket

 How to upload your files to Amazon S3?

 We store our objects in the bucket and use folders if we need to group our files.
-Uploading files to S3 storage is easy.
-Click upload and select the files that you need.
+To upload data to S3 bucket, click upload and select the files that you need.
 Click on create a folder if you need to group your objects in folders.